repeatersboz/10m-repeater/README.md

 - RX UP led

 ## DHT22 Temperature sensor
-This requiers the loldht22 packages and wiringpi library
+This requiers the loldht22 package and the wiringpi library.